THE NEW FIRST NATIONAL BANK TOWER

 May 28, 1953 - Workmen on the big bourbon bottle.

 Apr.
-20, 1956 - Lafayette Hotel, 120 West Lafayette Street, in foreground, and Early Times water tank in background.
+20, 1956 - The Lafayette Hotel, 120 West Lafayette Street, in foreground, and Early Times water tank in background.

 Notice the balustrade of the east end of the Lafayette St. Bridge at far right.